Same-sex marriage in France

+The legislation applies to metropolitan France as well as to all French overseas departments and territories.
+It made France the thirteenth country in the world and the ninth in Europe to allow same-sex couples to marry.
+Polling suggests that a significant majority of French people support the legal recognition of same-sex marriage.

 History

+Civil solidarity pact

 Despite the creation and implementation in 1999 of the civil solidarity pact (pacte civil de solidarité, [pakt sivil də sɔlidaʁite]), more commonly known as PACS, a system allowing civil partnerships between two persons without regard to their gender and guaranteeing certain personal and civil rights to both "pacsés", there was considerable political and societal debate over same-sex marriage in France during the first decade of the 21st century.

+The civil solidarity pact was voted on by the French Parliament in November 1999 with the support of Prime Minister Lionel Jospin.
+Following President Hollande's signature of a 2013 legalising same-sex marriage, PACS remains in effect and available for both opposite-sex and same-sex couples.

-2004 same-sex marriage
+2004 Bègles marriage

-On 5 June 2004, former Green Party presidential candidate Noël Mamère, mayor of the Bordeaux suburb of Bègles, conducted a same-sex marriage ceremony for two men, Bertrand Charpentier and Stéphane Chapin.
+Mayor of the Bordeaux suburb of Bègles Noël Mamère, a former Greens presidential candidate, conducted a same-sex marriage ceremony for two men, Bertrand Charpentier and Stéphane Chapin, on 5 June 2004.
 Mamère claimed that there was nothing in French law to prohibit such a ceremony, and that he would appeal any challenge to the European Court of Human Rights.
 Minister of Justice Dominique Perben had stated that such unions would be legally void, and called for judicial intervention to halt the ceremony.
-On 27 July 2004, the Bordeaux Court of General Jurisdiction declared the marriage null and void.
-One legal argument defended by the public prosecutor, representing the national government, was that the French Civil Code contained several mentions of husband and wife, thereby implying different genders.
+On 27 July 2004, the Bordeaux Court of General Jurisdiction declared the marriage "null and void".
+One legal argument defended by the public prosecutor, representing the national government, was that the French Civil Code contained several mentions of "husband" and "wife", thereby implying different genders.
 On 19 April 2005, the Appeals Court of Bordeaux upheld the ruling, and on 14 March 2007, the Court of Cassation turned down Charpentier and Chapin's appeal.
 On 9 June 2016, the European Court of Human Rights ruled that the decision to invalidate Charpentier and Chapin's marriage did not constitute an infringement of the European Convention on Human Rights.